 Burton helms her production company, Five Sisters Productions, with her real-life siblings.
 An Emeritus Board Member of the Alliance of Women Directors, as well as Global Girl Media, Burton also works on social and political campaigns, including commercials for the #MarchingForward viral video produced for The Representation Project and Global Girl Media, the "Mamas for Obama" Campaign and the Campaign for the Coalition to Abolish Slavery and Trafficking, featuring Julia Ormond.
 Other directing work includes Stephen Kanner: A Retrospective, a short film about visionary architect Stephen Kanner for the A+D Museum, "Act I" for the USA Pavilion for the 2010 World Expo in Shanghai,"The Path to a Cure" for MGH's ALS Multidisciplinary Clinic and commercials for the"Faces of Ford - Your Ford Story" Campaign for Ford Motor Company.
 Burton is a member of Film Fatales and was recently elected a Co-Chair of the DGA's Women's Steering Committee.

-Burton is developing an indie TV pilot, MidLife, as well as her next feature film, a drama inspired by the "Mercury 13" women who were tested for the original astronaut program in 1961-62.
+Burton is developing an indie TV pilot, MidLife; the limited series Searching for Tamsen Donner, based on her Mom's novels, and her next feature film, a drama inspired by the "Mercury 13" women who were tested for the original astronaut program in 1961-62.
 The script has been selected for the Athena List, named to the Bechdel/Bitch List and is a Nicholl Quarterfinalist.

 "Her movies have a touch of magic in them."